quantumbagel/quantumbagel/README.md

 ## 👋 I'm Julian Reder!

+### Bio

+I'm a Wake Tech student, cross country running, serial programmer, professional bagel, and general idiot who uses GitHub for my various crazy projects.

-I'm a Wake Tech student currently working on various random projects and taking an internship with NC State's AERPAW drone lab.
-I've been accepted to NCSU's College of Engineering for a `Computer Engineering` major (for bachelor) and a `Computer Science` master, which I plan to do in 4 years.
+I've been taking an internship with NC State's AERPAW drone lab since 8th grade, a member of the Julian C. Stanley Study of Exceptional Talent (funny coincidence, have been accepted to NCSU's College of Engineering for a `Computer Engineering` major, and am a Park Scholarship semifinalist.
+I'm working towards getting my Masters in `Computer Science` by the summer of 2028.

+### Actual programming stuff

 Most of the projects I work on here fall into three categories: